 What is the occurrence assertion?

-ISA 315.A190(a)(i) defines occurrence as the assertion that transactions and events that have been recorded actually occurred and pertain to the entity.
-It is the auditor's primary tool for detecting overstatement: if a transaction did not happen, it should not appear in the financial statements.
+ISA 315 .A190(a)(i) defines occurrence as the assertion that transactions and events that have been recorded actually occurred and pertain to the entity.
+It is the auditor's primary tool for detecting overstatement: if a transaction did not happen, it should not appear in the financial statements (FS).

-The testing direction for occurrence always runs from the records back to the source.
-The auditor selects items from the accounting system — the general ledger, the sales journal, the payroll register — and traces each one to independent supporting documentation such as delivery notes, signed contracts, or bank statements.
+Testing direction always runs from the records back to the source.
+You select items from the accounting system (the general ledger, the sales journal, the payroll register, the expense sub-ledger) and trace each one to independent supporting documentation such as delivery notes, signed contracts, bank statements, or customer confirmations.
 If the sample comes from the books, you are testing occurrence.
+This is ticking and bashing at its most purposeful: matching recorded entries to real-world evidence one line at a time.

-• Primary assertion for overstatement and fictitious entries.
-If management fabricates transactions, occurrence testing is designed to catch them.
+• If management fabricates transactions, occurrence testing is the procedure designed to catch them.

-• Direction: from records to source documents.
-Select from the ledger and trace backward to contracts, delivery notes, bank evidence.
+• You always select from the ledger and trace backward to contracts, delivery notes, bank evidence, or shipping records.

-• Presumed fraud risk per ISA 240.
-Revenue occurrence carries a rebuttable presumption of fraud risk that the auditor must address or explicitly rebut.
+• Revenue occurrence carries a rebuttable presumption of fraud risk under ISA 240 that the auditor must address or explicitly rebut.

 Why it matters in practice

-The PCAOB has found that audit teams frequently test occurrence by tracing sales transactions only to internally generated invoices, without obtaining evidence that the goods were actually delivered or the services performed.
-An invoice proves the entity billed someone; it does not prove the transaction occurred.
+PCAOB inspection findings show that audit teams frequently test occurrence by tracing sales transactions only to internally generated invoices, without obtaining evidence that the goods were actually delivered or the services performed.
+An invoice proves the entity billed someone.
+It does not prove occurrence.
 Delivery documentation, shipping records, customer confirmations, or evidence of subsequent cash receipt provide stronger evidence of occurrence.

-Teams also commonly skip occurrence testing for expense line items, reasoning that management has no incentive to overstate costs.
-But ISA 240.A1 confirms that fraud can involve overstatement of expenses — for example, fictitious vendor payments to related parties, or inflated costs to justify higher contract prices in cost-plus arrangements.
+We have also seen teams skip occurrence testing for expense line items entirely, reasoning that management has no incentive to overstate costs.
+But ISA 240 .A1 confirms that fraud can involve overstatement of expenses.
+Fictitious vendor payments to related parties or inflated costs to justify higher contract prices in cost-plus arrangements are two common patterns.
 Occurrence testing on purchases and payroll catches ghost vendors and ghost employees that completeness testing would never detect.

 Key standard references

-• ISA 315.A190(a)(i): Occurrence assertion for classes of transactions — transactions and events that have been recorded have occurred and pertain to the entity.
+• ISA 315 .A190(a)(i) defines occurrence for classes of transactions: transactions and events that have been recorded have occurred and pertain to the entity.

-• ISA 240.A50: Documentation requirements when the auditor rebuts the presumed fraud risk in revenue recognition.
+• ISA 240 .A50 sets documentation requirements when the auditor rebuts the presumed fraud risk in revenue recognition.

-• ISA 500.A31: Consideration of the consistency of audit evidence obtained from different sources.
+• ISA 500 .A31 addresses the consistency of audit evidence obtained from different sources.

 Related terms